 From 2000 to 2017, Michael Berookim and Mark Berookim’s companies included 1-on-1 Learning with Laptops (interactive technology based tutoring), The Academic Advantage (small group and 1:1 tutoring), Everly (online market place for on demand, in-home instruction), The Marcole Group (K-12 education management), and Elevate Learning (in-home tutoring).
 In its beginning stages, their company focused on private tutoring services through parent-pay programs, but after several years the focus shifted towards tutoring contracts that were federally funded by the government to help students from low-performing, low-income school districts.
 The company has received numerous awards and accolades from educators, school districts and lawmakers for their work with schools around the country.
 Please click here to read testimonials about Michael Berookim.
 Since its genesis, Michael’s companies have serviced over 170,000 students and hired over 35,000 tutors.

-With President Obama ending No Child Left Behind, government funding ended for all tutoring companies nationwide during the 2016-2017 school year.
+With President Obama ending No Child Left Behind, government funding ended for all tutoring companies nationwide in 2016.
 Michael Berookim was then eager to do something new in the world of finance.
 He promptly started High Rise Financial, a company that gives plaintiffs who are involved in lawsuits or personal injury cases access to money prior to the case being settled.
 Clients are then able to use the money given to them to pay for day to day living expenses and to relieve financial burdens while their attorney seeks the best possible settlement.